$20.5 Million Massachusetts Estate on Boston’s North Shore Lets You Live the Great Gatsby Lifestyle

 This place is understandably called Rock Edge, in the prestigious Prides Crossing neighborhood of Beverly on the North Shore of Boston.

-Built in 1911, this $20.5 million home is currently the 2nd most expensive single-family listing in Massachusetts.
+Built in 1911, this $22 million home is currently one of the most expensive single-family listing in Massachusetts.
 Cape Cod boasts the most expensive one, which I've attached below so that you can look at it after strolling through the gallery of photos for Rock Edge.

 I most definitely think that The Robb Report, where I found the listing for this massive estate, said it best about 34 Paine Avenue known as Rock Edge in the coastal suburb of Beverly: